vtexdocs/helpcenter/README.md

 ## Tests

-- Performance tests on desktop and mobile devices
+### Performance tests on desktop and mobile devices

 [Lighthouse](https://github.com/GoogleChrome/lighthouse) is a tool that analyzes web apps and web pages to collect performance metrics and insights on developer best practices.
 To avoid significant performance drops introduced by Pull Requests, a pair of GitHub actions using [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) are running against PRs to collect the performance metrics of the code with the proposed changes at desktop and mobile devices (a report containing the results is hosted on a URL that is availaible at the end of the actions log).

-- Automated tests
+### Automated tests

 [Cypress](https://www.cypress.io/) is an automated testing tool that was added to the repository so pre-defined E2E or unitary tests (inside cypress directory) will be executed whenever a PR is opened.

 ## Development

-Clone this repo, access the command line at its root directory and install all dependencies:
+1. Clone this repo, access the command line at its root directory and install all dependencies:

 ```bash
 yarn install
 ```

-To start the application development server, run:
+2. To start the application development server, run:

 ```bash
 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Project Pattern

-The Developers Portal is a [Next.js](https://nextjs.org/) app based on [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
+The Help Center Portal is a [Next.js](https://nextjs.org/) app based on [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).

 #### Directory tree